halt-dos/hd-wiki-public/docs/cloud/waf/listener/profiles/rules/tamper_rules.md

     Accepted values: ALL / GET / POST / PUT / DELETE / PATCH / HEAD / OPTIONS

     Default: ALL

-##### **Evaluation Phase**
-Users are allowed to select the evaluation phase for the rule i.e. Request or Response.

-    Accepted values: Response Phase

-    Default: 0

 ##### **Extract From **
 Users are allowed to select the location from where you want to extract the attribute i.e. Field, Cookie, Header, Body, HTML.